smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Recursion Examples/readme.md

 ## About

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recursion in SQL is a technique used to process hierarchical data, where a query can reference itself in order to process data in a recursive manner.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recursion in SQL is a technique used to process hierarchical data, where a query can reference itself to process data in a recursive manner.
 It is commonly used in cases where a single row of data has multiple relationships with other rows in the same table, creating a parent-child relationship.
 The process starts with an initial query that returns a base case, and subsequent queries use the results of the previous query to process the data until a stop condition is reached.
 Recursion in SQL is implemented using Common Table Expressions (CTEs), which are temporary result sets defined within a `SELECT` statement and can be referenced within the same `SELECT` statement to perform the recursion.

 ❕&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Data can have an implicit or an explicit hierarchy.